VisionandCognition/NHP-BIDS/README.md

     $ ln -s /project/cortalg/NHP-BIDS/sub-eddy ~/NHP-BIDS/
     $ ln -s /project/cortalg/NHP-BIDS/sub-danny ~/NHP-BIDS/
     $ ln -s /project/cortalg/NHP-BIDS/sub-<MONKEY> ~/NHP-BIDS/ # add more monkeys when necessary

+(We suggest using a bash-script for clean initialization.)

-and make new files accessible to all 'cortalg' group members by adding this to ``~.bashrc`` :
+You should also make new files accessible to all 'cortalg' group members by adding this to ``~.bashrc`` :

 ```
 umask u+rwx g+rwx